slateci/slate-catalog/stable/osg-hosted-ce/osg-hosted-ce/README.md

 ### NetworkPolicy

-A generic NetworkPolicy for restricting traffic to and from the HostedCE.
+A generic NetworkPolicy for restricting traffic to the HostedCE.
 Allows configuration based on a list of IP CIDR ranges.

 By default NetworkPolicy is disabled and the application is open to all traffic.